JonmarCorpuz/SecondBrain/Protocol - TCP.md

 The window size field specifies the size of the receive window

 * Used for flow control
+* Allows more data to be sent before an acknowledgement is required